OrianCohen/Client-Server-Java/README.md

 # Client Server Java

 How to Run the code

-1.Clone the repository
+1. Clone the repository into Intellij
-2.Run this file: clientServerJava/src/Driver/Main.java/
+2. Run this file: clientServerJava/src/Driver/Main.java/

-For more details visit my WIKI page : https://github.com/OrianCohen/clientServerJava/wiki
+For more details about my project visit my WIKI page : https://github.com/OrianCohen/clientServerJava/wiki